Benjamin Perrin: Political career

 In 2013, Perrin was implicated in the Canadian Senate expenses scandal.

-Perrin was named in an "Information to Obtain" police request related to the scandal.
+He was named in an "Information to Obtain" police request related to the scandal.
 In a letter to the RCMP's assistant commissioner Gilles Michaud, the PCO said it had informed the Prime Minister's Office that emails from Perrin, who allegedly helped broker a deal between Nigel Wright and Sen. Mike Duffy were not deleted, as had mistakenly been believed, following Perrin's abrupt departure from the PMO in March 2013.
 The PCO letter states the account was not deleted, as is standard practice, but in fact frozen due to unrelated litigation.
-In April 2013, Perrin left the Office of the Prime Minister and took up a position on the Faculty of Law at UBC.
 On 30 July 2014, the Law Society of British Columbia announced that it closed its file related to Perrin's alleged role in the affair because the complaint was not valid.
 On 25 October 2014, the Law Society of Upper Canada also reported that after fully investigating, it had no concerns whatsoever with Perrin's conduct as a lawyer.

+Perrin believes that Harper was self aware of the payoff to Duffy.

+Academic career

+In April 2013, Perrin left the Office of the Prime Minister and took up a position on the Faculty of Law at UBC.

+In January 2020, Perrin took out an op-ed in Calgary Herald, explaining how evidence that he collected made him more supportive for supervised consumption sites.
+He later explained to Toronto Star columnist Susan Delacourt that he now opposes tough on crime policies.
+Perrin explain that his change of heart was primary driven by his Christian faith and his opposition to tough on crime policies had quiet support from some Conservative former MPs and advisers.
+In October 2023, Perrin, took out an op-ed in the Globe and Mail that explain why he believe tough on crime policies would not effectively tackle crime and gave some ideas on how transformative justice could.

+Books

+Benjamin Perrin is the author of several books, including Invisible Chains: Canada's Underground World Of Human Trafficking (2010), Overdose: Heartbreak and Hope in Canada's Opioid Crisis (2020), and Indictment: The Criminal Justice System on Trial (2023).